ProjectTwelve/airdrop-interface/README.md

 1. Each Steam account will get 1 Gamer specific NFT.
 2. The NFT has 5 categories: legendary, epic, rare, uncommon and common.
-3. The amount of tokens that gamers can claim is based on their game hours and account vintage.
+3. The amount of tokens that gamers can claim is based on various relevant metrics.

 ## Result Files